You can help create a more sustainable future!

 - Rethink how you shop for clothes and furniture.
 Buy used clothing whenever you can, and if you have to buy something new, try to buy higher quality items that you can wear a lot and that will last a long time.
 The fast fashion industry is one of the worst polluters on the planet—and you can probably find more interesting pieces at your local thrift or consignment store (try UBC’s own Get Thrifty) than at the mall!
 Additionally, Facebook Marketplace and Craigslist are good resources for finding cheap, used furniture that’s often better quality than the stuff at a big-box store.

 - Cut down on car (and plane) use.
-It’s relatively easy to avoid air travel right now, but you can further reduce your ecological footprint by minimizing your car use as well.
 To do this, I like getting in some exercise while doing errands.
 That’s right, ride your bicycle to the grocery store instead of driving, walk to your next doctor’s appointment, skateboard to the pharmacy—when you have the time and energy.
 Decreasing your reliance on cars is a good habit to get into!

 Get involved at UBC